The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Global Fits

 Within the \LCDM\ model, the SDSS, DES, and \Planck\ data offer tests of GR predictions on growth rates and model-dependent predictions for $H_0$.
 The left panel of Figure~\ref{fig:dist+growth} shows the constraints from these three programs on the amplitude of the (linear) power spectrum while the right panel shows the constraints on $H_0$.
 In a \LCDM\ cosmology, the model describing the DES 3$\times$2pt data has a strong degeneracy between $\sigma_8$ and $\Omega_m$ and a strong degeneracy between $H_0$ and $\Omega_m$.
 In both cases, the DES data are described by somewhat lower values of $\Omega_m$ than the model describing the CMB data.
-The mild tension between lensing and CMB estimates of $\sigma_8$ can therefore be equally explained by the preference in WL estimates for a $\Omega_m$ value lower than 0.3.
-On the other hand, the results from the combined SDSS likelihoods are in good agreement with both \Planck\ and DES 3$\times$2pt.
-The BAO+RSD likelihoods are quite constrained in both planes and have central values around $\Omega_m=0.3$, without any inference from \Planck\ CMB data.
+The mild tension that has been reported between lensing and CMB estimates of $\sigma_8$ can therefore be equally explained by the preference in WL estimates for a $\Omega_m$ value lower than 0.3.
+The $\sigma_8$ and $\Omega_m$ degeneracy is similar to that found in the KiDS weak lensing analysis \citep{heymans20a} and in the HSC weak lensing analysis \citep{2019PASJ..tmp...22H}, both of which prefer lower values of $\sigma_8$ if evaluated with a CMB prior on $\Omega_m$.

+Other studies have recently used the same BOSS galaxy data we use in order to obtain results on $\sigma_8$ and $\Omega_m$ when restricting to a \LCDM\ cosmology \citep{troster20a,damico20a,ivanov20a}.
+These studies have found lower central values of $\sigma_8$ than what we find in our measurements from SDSS clustering or what would be expected from \Planck\ measurements.
+A recent example is that found in the KiDS weak lensing analysis \citep{heymans20a}.
+In this study, BOSS galaxy clustering measurements over redshift intervals $0.2 < z< 0.5$ and $0.5 < z < 0.75$ were used to further constrain $\sigma_8$ and $\Omega_m$ and reduce the degeneracy between the two parameters.
+They find $S_8 = 0.766^{+0.020}_{-0.014}$, lower by $8.3 \pm 2.6$\% relative to \Planck\ predictions.
+Their result using only the BOSS DR12 clustering data leads to an estimate $\sigma_8= 0.75^{+0.045}_{-0.047}$, about two standard deviations lower than the central value in result from all SDSS clustering ($\sigma_8 = 0.85 \pm 0.03$).

+In addition to the difference in methodologies, the SDSS data set includes a larger number of tracers over a larger redshift range.
+We include results from six redshift regimes and include post-reconstruction BAO measurements where possible.
+Even restricting to BOSS, the data we include is substantially different, as we use the results from the BOSS $0.4 < z< 0.6$ data set and we do not directly use the $0.5 < z < 0.75$ BOSS galaxy clustering data.
+Instead, the BOSS $z > 0.6$ data were combined with the eBOSS LRG sample \cite{LRG_corr}.
+The additional data generally favors $f \sigma_8$ values that are greater than those preferred by \Planck\ (Figure~\ref{fig:growth_residuals}).
+Our SDSS result thus represents the most complete representation of structure growth constraints from galaxy clustering data and indicates no tension with \Planck\ CMB measurements, albeit with an implied prior that the shape of the linear power spectrum matches that observed by the CMB.